stfc/PSyclone/doc/developer_guide/developers.rst

 a `gokernelschedule` and a `kernelschedule` method, even if the required behaviour is the same.
-Even worse, expecting someone to have to implement a new method in all backends when they subclass a node (when they don't require the backend output to change) is overly restrictive.
+Even worse, expecting someone to have to implement a new method in all backends when they subclass a node (if they don't require the backend output to change) is overly restrictive.

 To get round the above problem, if the attempt to call a method with